 It seems counter-intuitive, but old soaps might not get you as clean as you want to be.

 Experts agree that we shouldn’t store soaps, bath gels, and body wash longer than three years.

-11. Shampoo, conditioner, and hair styling products
+11. Toss opened shampoo, conditioner, and hair styling products after one year.

 Once opened, though, these products will only be effective for one to two years.